mayssn/finalproject/README.md

 But which number of cases should I use for my prediction model?
 Should I use number of cases in China, the US, Europe, Europe & the US, etc? or should I simply focus on cases worldwide?
 Sadly, this too requires an analysis of its own.
-For now, given that the S&P 500 is based in the US ad represents US companies, I will assume and compare only the impact of cases in the US vs worldwide.
+For now, given that the S&P 500 is based in the US and represents US companies, I will assume and compare only the impact of cases in the US vs worldwide.